Merger control in the United States: overview

 Responsibility for notification

-The parties must notify both the FTC and the Antitrust Division of the US Department of Justice (DOJ) of the transaction.
+Notification is made to the FTC and the Antitrust Division of the Department of Justice.

 Form of notification